 "As a writer, my words come into reality once they hit the paper.
 Before that moment, they are constantly whirling inside my mind like snow inside a water globe -- real and existent, but floating and falling until I stir them up with my pen in my hand.
 Images against a balance of void come to me much in a similar way.

 I’ve been writing ever since I could.
 And reading.
 I’ve had an ongoing love affair with the public library since before I knew I could; that place saved my life on more than one occasion.
-Through books, music, poetry, movies, newspapers, magazines, photography and typography, I have come to terms with just how incredibly powerful words can be.
-Much more than sticks and stones...
+It's also where I first fell in love -- with architecture as an art form, with organizational design.

 Through books, music, poetry, movies, newspapers, magazines, photography, and typography, I have come to terms with just how incredibly powerful words and images can be.
 Perhaps even more than sticks and stones.